Get a No Obligation Cash Offer or Home Value

 Step 4: Notify Interested Parties

-Heirs and creditors must be notified.
-This may include public notice or official legal filings.
+Heirs and creditors must be formally notified.
+This typically includes public notices or official legal filings.

 Step 5: Get the Home Appraised or Valued